Grigory Ivanovich Rossolimo

-Grigory Ivanovich Rossolimo (Григо́рий Ива́нович Россоли́мо; – September 1928) was a Russian and Soviet neurologist who was a native of Odesa.
-He was of Greek origin; his grandfather had gone sailing from the ionian island of Kefalonia as a young man, been shipwrecked, and washed up near Odesa, where he remained for the rest of his life.
+Grigory Ivanovich Rossolimo (Григо́рий Ива́нович Россоли́мо; – September 1928) was a Russian and Soviet neurologist who was a native of Odessa.
+He was of Greek origin; his grandfather had gone sailing from the ionian island of Kefalonia as a young man, been shipwrecked, and washed up near Odessa, where he remained for the rest of his life.
 He specialized in the field of child neuropsychology.

 Biography

 In 1884 he graduated from the University of Moscow, and subsequently worked under Aleksei Kozhevnikov (1836–1902) at the clinic of neurological diseases.
 He earned his medical doctorate in 1887, and in 1890 became head of the department of neurology at the clinic of Aleksei Alekseevich Ostroumov (1844–1908).

 In 1911, along with other academic personnel at the University of Moscow, he resigned in protest against reactionary reforms installed by the minister of education.
 Afterwards, he opened his own institute of neurology and child psychology.
 In 1917 he returned to the university, and attained the chair of neuropathology.
 In this position, he established a department for child psycho-neurology and "defectology".

 Rossolimo is remembered for his work in experimental psychology, research that included the development of psychological profiles.
 A particular study of his involved grouping children according to psycho-physiological characteristics and anomalies.

 He was co-founder of the "Korsakov Journal of Neurology and Psychiatry", a publication named in honor of Sergei Sergeievich Korsakoff (1853–1900).